 In September 1980 I started to attend a Tai Chi class run by Flow Fenton of the Rising Dragon Tai Chi School from whom I learnt the Yang-style Short Form.
 Flow continues to practice acupuncture in Cardiff.

 A couple of years later I continued my Tai Chi studies with Jay Jones of Rising Dragon Tai Chi School and later started to assist her.
 Jay is now based in Carmarthenshire.
 I then connected with Richard Farmer, the founder of Rising Dragon Tai Chi School by attending weekly classes in Cardiff and going on Tai Chi weekends at Lam Rim Buddhist Centre.
-Jay invited me to become an RDTC teacher in 1985 and I benefitted from exploring together with Richard and the other RDTC teachers for at least two weekends a year for the next 24 years.
+Jay invited me to become an RDTC teacher in 1985 and I benefitted from exploring together with Richard and the other RDTC teachers for at least two weekends every year for the next 24 years.

 In 1978, I started work in a Mental Health Day Centre.
 Initially I was a full-time volunteer and later progressed to being a day centre social worker.
 The Centre was run on a therapeutic community model with an emphasis on therapeutic and creative groupwork.
 I am indebted to Nick Mounsey who, along with Carolyn Law and the other staff, created a uniquely supportive and healing environment.